ansys/pydynamicreporting/doc/source/examples_source/README.txt

 .. _gallery:

-This section provides examples of using PyDynamicReporting.
+This section provides usage examples for PyDynamicReporting.